 About Jitter Attenuators (Jitter Cleaners)

 A jitter attenuator (aka jitter cleaner) is used to reduce the magnitude of jitter on a given timing signal.
 Jitter can be defined as the undesired deviation from an ideal periodic timing signal, and may be observed in characteristics such as the frequency, phase, or amplitude of successive pulses.
 High levels of jitter can arise as a result of long traces, cables, and noisy system environments, producing undesired system behavior in high-performance applications.
-IDT’s jitter attenuators (jitter cleaners) use innovative phase-locked oscillators to lock on to a noisy clock signal and then output a high-quality signal to be sourced to other devices within the clock network.
+IDT’s jitter attenuators (jitter cleaners) use stable reference sources and innovative control circuitry to lock on to a noisy clock signal and then output a high-quality signal to be sourced to other devices within the clock network.